Baby Face (film)

-Baby Face is a 1933 American pre-Code romantic comedy drama film directed by Alfred E. Green for Warner Bros., starring Barbara Stanwyck as Lily Powers, and featuring George Brent.
+Baby Face is a 1933 American pre-Code romantic comedy drama film directed by Alfred E. Green for Warner Bros.
+Pictures, starring Barbara Stanwyck as Lily Powers, and featuring George Brent.
 Based on a story by Darryl F. Zanuck (under the pseudonym Mark Canfield), Baby Face portrays a young woman who uses sex to advance her social and financial status.
 Twenty-five-year-old John Wayne appears briefly as one of Powers's lovers.

-Marketed with the salacious tagline "She had it and made it pay", the film's open discussion of sex made it one of the most notorious films of the Pre-Code Hollywood era and helped bring the era to a close as enforcement of the code became stricter beginning in 1934.
-Mark A. Vieira, author of Sin in Soft Focus: Pre-Code Hollywood has said, "Baby Face was certainly one of the top 10 films that caused the Production Code to be enforced."
-In late 2005, Baby Face was included in the annual selection of 25 motion pictures to be added to the National Film Registry of the Library of Congress.
+Marketed with the salacious tagline "She had it and made it pay", the film's open discussion of sex made it one of the most notorious films of the Pre-Code Hollywood era and helped bring the era to a close; beginning in 1934, enforcement of the code became stricter.
+Mark A. Vieira, author of Sin in Soft Focus: Pre-Code Hollywood, has said: "Baby Face was certainly one of the top 10 films that caused the Production Code to be enforced."
+In late 2005, Baby Face was selected for preservation in the National Film Registry of the Library of Congress.